Judith Lee, Executive Deputy

 Douglas Elfner, Director

-The Office of Consumer Policy focuses on consumer policy matters of concern to the Commission, including those issues raised in rate cases and proceedings, such as low-income programs, service quality, Smart Grid, and other policy-related development.
-This office will maintain responsibility for outreach and education, metering, submetering, and consumer advocacy.
+Consumer Policy focuses on consumer policy matters of concern to the Commission, including those issues raised in rate cases and proceedings, such as low-income programs, service quality, Smart Grid, and other policy-related development.
+Consumer Policy is responsible for outreach and education, metering, submetering, and consumer advocacy.

 The Consumer Advocacy Program advocates for residential customers in cases and proceedings, as well as through ongoing oversight of utility customer service.
 Program efforts include the establishment of service quality incentive mechanisms and low-income assistance programs in utility rate plans, review of submetering petitions, slamming investigations, review of applications for new metering devices, certification of utility and manufacturer meter testing equipment and standards, and inspection of meter testing facilities.